riccardobonanomi/pyris3/README.md

 - 3.1.2 (2023/04/19) by Riccardo Bonanomi   -> Added ability to draw black masks on gee mask

 -------------
+## Fast guide
+This is just a brief installation and usage guide, a more comprehensive documentation is under development.

 ### Install Instructions

 #### On Unix/Linux